 Subscribe to a supported event using a data attribute

-To subscribe, add a data attribute to an element as follows: data-EVENT-action
+To subscribe, add a data attribute to an element as follows: data-EVENT-action.

-For example, to subscribe and element to a click event, you would add an attribute called data-click-action
+For example, to subscribe and element to a click event, you would add an attribute called data-click-action and set the value to some code like alert("You clicked me!");.

 Example_Trigger_Action_with_Data_Attribute.hype.zip (35,8 KB)

-to illustrate the difference of these DOM events versus using built in Actions under the Actions Inspector.
+I intentionally also chose click to illustrate the difference of these DOM events versus using built in Actions under the Actions Inspector.
 There is not a full parity, but some overlap.
 Hype Action Events are bound to a bubbled event and don't include fallback logic like interpreting a click as a touch given the device type.
 Subscribing through the data attribute is in these cases very explicit and intentional.
 In other cases, Hype Action Events offers events not easily available and manages the listeners.
 This is only scratching the surface … more documentation coming soon

 Error handling in Hype Action Events